JackMcKew/pandas_alive/README.md

 ### Multiple Charts

-`pandas-alive` supports multiple animated charts in a single visualisation.
+`pandas_alive` supports multiple animated charts in a single visualisation.

 - Create a list of all charts to include in animation
 - Use `animate_multiple_plots` with a `filename` and the list of charts (this will use `matplotlib.subplots`)